Best Crop for My Climate & Suitability Finder

 How do I find the best crop for my climate?+

 Enter your location's average temperature, annual rainfall and winter frost risk — or just pick your country to load a starting climate.
-The tool scores 24 major crops against those conditions (using FAO EcoCrop-style optimal ranges) and ranks them, so the top of the list is what suits you best.
+The tool scores 390+ crops across 15 categories against those conditions (using FAO EcoCrop-style optimal ranges) and ranks them, so the top of the list is what suits you best — and each result shows why it fits, factor by factor.

 What is the most important climate factor for choosing a crop?+